CSC207-UofT/course-project-group-020/phase2/progress_report.md

 ### Kelian

-Kelian has been working on both Encryption as well as Serialization, which are used throughout the program.
-And he has also participated in decisions revolving designing the backend.
+Kelian has been working on both Encryption and Serialization classes that are use cases involved throughout the entire program, primarily upon boot up and safe termination.
+He has also participated in multiple key decision making discussions on the backend design architecture/patterns such as the encryption architecture, simple factory design, and strategy design.

 PR: https://github.com/CSC207-UofT/course-project-group-020/pull/28

-Changed the Decryption methods to fit better with Dependency rules.
-Also changed a little of the AccountController.java since it used old version of decryption.
+This pull request shows the major changes Kelian had to apply on the Decryption methods to better fit with the Dependency principle.
+He also changed a little of the AccountController.java file since it used the old version of the decryption architecture.

 ### Patricia